Welcome to the most complete guide to going solar in 2022.

 Monitor your energy.

 Wondering how much electricity you use during the day and how much your solar panels produce?
-Having a solar battery system with the most up-to-date technology like the Tesla Powerwall can help you keep your power in your control.
-Using the Tesla app, you can monitor your home energy system in real time.
+Having a solar battery system with the most up-to-date technology, like the Enphase Encharge or Tesla Powerwall, can help you keep your power in your control.
+There are other ways to approach green living as well, such as using smart light bulbs and smart appliances.
+Overall, green improvements are the best ways you can power your home and monitor your energy.
+Using a mobile app, you can monitor your home energy system in real time, get weather related updates and even control what appliances are getting powered during outages with Enphase IQ technology.

 Protect your home.